nvaccess/addon-datastore/README.md

 ### Concerns
 This work flow requires addon authors to fork the 'NVDA-Addon-submission' repository in order to submit a PR.
 Instead several alternatives to this step are possible:
 - File an issue (using a template for "Add addon version" or "Remove addon version") which includes a link to the commit that should be added or removed.
-Automation can create the PR automatically from this and close the issue.
+  - Automation can create the PR automatically from this and close the issue.
+  - If this approach is taken, the commit ID could be automatically determined from a git tag (created either manually with git or via the GitHub release process).
 - ~Require that addon repositories are forked from the addon template.
 Github lets you get all forks, from these we can watch for new releases and create PR's automatically~.
 This is ruled out due to:
   - Problem: There is no "opt-in" step from the Addon author to submit a release to the store.
 They can not decide timing, or skip certain releases.
   - Problem: Likely requires a lot more development effort to implement, something must be "watching" for new releases.